What’s the most common complaint of people who have applied for immigration benefits? And for those who have been interviewed by the USCIS?

 The Federal Judge can not tell the USCIS whether they should approve or deny your case but the Judge can order the USCIS to make a decision on your pending application and to do it quickly.

 In fact, it has been our experience over the past 30+ years that just filing a Mandamus action in Federal Court usually prompts the USCIS to grant our request way before the matter even comes before the Judge.

 Of course, we only bring Mandamus actions when our client has a good case and in almost all of the actions that we have filed, our clients have received a positive response from the USCIS.

-This year, we filed a Mandamus action in Sacramento and received a long delayed adjustment of status interview.
+We filed a Mandamus action in Sacramento and received a long delayed adjustment of status interview.
 Our client is now a lawful permanent resident.
-Earlier, we filed a Mandamus action in San Francisco which prompted the USCIS to our client’s asylum application.
+Earlier, we filed a Mandamus action in San Francisco which prompted the USCIS to grant our client’s long-pending asylum application.